vyos/vyos-documentation/docs/contributing/build-vyos.rst

 .. note:: Some VyOS packages (namely vyos-1x) come with build-time tests which verify some of the internal library calls that they work as expected.
 Those tests are carried out through the Python Unittest module.
-If you wan't to build the ``vyos-1x`` package (which is our main development package) you need to start your Docker container using the following argument:
+If you want to build the ``vyos-1x`` package (which is our main development package) you need to start your Docker container using the following argument:
    ``--sysctl net.ipv6.conf.lo.disable_ipv6=0``, otherwise those tests will fail.